 - Planting time!
 It can be very hard to see how something is going to end up growing in because aquarium plants can look a bit sad and sparse before they establish.
 In any case, place tall plants at the back while keeping the foreground low.
 Play with textures, leaf sizes and even color to create something that’s pleasant to look at.

 - Once the plants are in place and well-anchored, you can ever so carefully flood the tank.
 After that, you can turn on the equipment and sit back.
 Once your test kit indicated the tank has cycled, you can add any fish or invertebrates you would like to inhabit your aquascape.

 - Your scape will change and grow once the plants settle in.
 There’s a good chance you’ll end up wanting to change some things around once you see the end result, which is absolutely fine!
 You can use aquascaping equipment to easily and carefully move plants and small décor around.

 Aquascaping How to Step 4: Maintenance

 Although you’ll be able to lean back and relax for a bit after the initial planting and flooding of your aquascape, your peace and quiet won’t last long.
-All aquariums require regular maintenance and aquascapes maybe even more so due to the amount of plants they contain.
-Especially in high tech set-ups that promote fast growth you can feel like the pruning never ends!
+All aquariums require regular maintenance, and aquascapes even more so due to the amount of plants they contain.
+Especially in high-tech set-ups that promote fast growth, you can feel like the pruning never ends!